My Story, Training, Statement of Faith, and Philosophy

 For more information about my certification and training, visit the Functional Medicine Coaching Academy, a collaboration with the Institute for Functional Medicine (IFM).
 Visit these websites to learn more about how Functional Medicine is reversing chronic disease and how the IFM is supporting this trend.

 I continue to study the work of a variety of functional medicine doctors and industry experts to provide you with the best, custom coaching.
-I am currently preparing to take the exam to become a National Board Certified Health & Wellness Coach (NBC-HWC) through the International Consortium for Health & Wellness Coaching organization.
+I am also a National Board Certified Health & Wellness Coach (NBC-HWC) through the National Board for Health & Wellness Coaching organization.
 This board sets the sets the standards for foundational competencies in knowledge, tasks and skills essential to the practice of health and wellness coaching.

 Statement of Faith